Winston-Salem Twins (1905–1942): 1937–1942: Return to Piedmont League / six last place finishes

 The 1941 Winston-Salem Twins continued play as a Detroit Tigers minor league affiliate for the Piedmont League season.
 The team finished in eighth place for the fifth consecutive season.
 The 1941 season saw the Twins compile a record of 54–82.
 With their last place in the eight-team league, Winston Salem ended the season 39.0 games behind the first place Durham Bulls, playing the entire season under manager Jake Atz.
-Winston-Salem did not qualify for the four-team playoffs, which were won by Durham in their sweep of the both the Piedmont League regular season pennant and playoff championship.
+Winston-Salem did not qualify for the four-team playoffs, which were won by Durham in their sweep of both the Piedmont League regular season pennant and playoff championship.

 Winston-Salem native Rufe Gentry returned to his hometown and pitched for the Twins in 1941.
 Gentry compiled a 14–18 record with a 2.96 ERA in the season.
 Gentry was born in the Daisy Station area, near Winston-Salem, North Carolina and the local baseball writers referred to Gentry as the "speedball king."
 Gentry had been working for Hanes Hosiery in Winston-Salem and played for the company baseball team when he was discovered and given a professional contract.
 Gentry began his professional career in 1939 with the Landis Senators of the North Carolina State League.
 In 1940, he pitched for the Fulton Tigers in the Kitty League before joining his hometown Twins in 1941.
 Following his season in his hometown, Gentry pitched in the major leagues for the Detroit Tigers in the 1943–1944, 1946–1948 seasons.
 Gentry did not play for the 1945 World Series champion Tigers team because he held out after asking for a $1,000 raise to his salary, a demand that was refused by Detroit.
 Genrty's pitching career was curtailed by a gun accident in 1946 in which Gentry's gun discharged while he was cleaning it.
 The accident left him with a noticeably crooked index finger on his pitching hand.
 In his major league career Gentry compiled a 13–17 record with a 4.37 ERA.